ArbenKqiku/arbenkqiku.github.io/_posts/2024-03-29-kafka-streaming-end-to-end-pipeline.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/article-4-kafka-streaming/22-repair/image-3.png" alt="linearly separable data">

 In this code, by using the timestamp that we retrieved earlier, we only get the data that is newer then the last timestamp.
 This is reflected in the condition `stream.published_at > last_timestamp.published_at`.
-This ensure that we create a snapshot of the most recent data.
+This ensures that we create a snapshot of the most recent data.
 Also, here I purposely modify the company status with `concat("test_", current_timestamp()) as company_status`.
 This is because later we will merge the snapshot of the streamed data with the main table, and I want to ensure that the data in the main table is properly updated.
 Of course, later we'll use the actual `company_status`.
 Save your dbt model and build it.

 If everything worked correctly, you should see a new table named `snapshot_streamed_data`: